Science Says: Why scientists prize plant, animal genomes

 The mosquito genome, for example, is about 1.28 billion letters long, a bit less than half the length of the human version.
 Knowing the DNA sequence lets scientists manipulate it with gene editing techniques, said Ben Matthews of the Vosshall lab, who was part of the international team that published the refined description of the mosquito genome last November.

-And once researchers started analyzing that version of the A. aegypti DNA code, discoveries began to pop out.
+And once researchers started analyzing that version of the DNA code, discoveries began to pop out.

 — They nearly doubled the known size of a family of genes that help mosquitoes sense information from their environment, such as the odor of humans.
 That was “totally, mind-blowingly, unexpected,” Vosshall said.
 (Vosshall’s salary is paid by the Howard Hughes Medical Institute, which also supports The Associated Press Health & Science Department.)